-There are numerous levels of felonies in North Carolina with drastic consequences, including a permanent mark on your criminal record, expensive fines, incarceration ranging from three months to life in prison, or even the death penalty.
+There are numerous levels of felonies in Charlotte with drastic consequences, including a permanent mark on your criminal record, expensive fines, incarceration ranging from three months to life in prison, or even the death penalty.

 There are four types of misdemeanors in North Carolina with penalties ranging from one day to five months behind bars in addition to other collateral repercussions.
 While these are less severe, misdemeanors still carry life-altering penalties.

-The criminal laws in North Carolina can become complicated very quickly, and the consequences of a conviction are harsh.
+The criminal laws in Charlotte can become complicated very quickly, and the consequences of a conviction are harsh.
 With aggressive and knowledgeable legal representation, however, you can move through the process with confidence that your voice will be heard, and that the best possible outcome is being pursued.
-To discuss your situation with an experienced defense attorney from Randall & Stump, PLLC, call 980-237-4579 or contact us online for a free, initial consult.
+To discuss your situation with an experienced defense attorney from Randall & Stump, Criminal Defense Attorneys, call (980) 237-4579 or contact us online for a free, initial consult.

-The repercussions of a criminal conviction in North Carolina are far-reaching and often permanent.
+The repercussions of a criminal conviction in Charlotte are far-reaching and often permanent.

 If you have hopes of advancing your career, keeping your driver’s license, avoiding time behind bars, or securing a better future for you and your family, a criminal conviction may significantly limit your chances of obtaining such goals.
-At Randall & Stump, PLLC, we know all too well that criminal charges require serious attention.
-We are among the select few North Carolina law firms with a board-certified specialist in both state and federal criminal law.
+At Randall & Stump, Criminal Defense Attorneys, we know all too well that criminal charges require serious attention.
+We are among the select few Charlotte law firms with a board-certified specialist in both state and federal criminal law.